lxl66566/auto-play-in-mpv/README.md

 ## Autostart server

-It's better to start the websocket server at startup.
+It's better to start the websocket server automatically at startup.

+- On general platforms: please use my another script [user-startup-py](https://github.com/lxl66566/user-startup-py)!
 - On NixOS: Add this to your `configuration.nix`
   ```nix
   systemd.user.services.apim = {